 If you are new to website hosting and WordPress look for a hosting provider whose support can help you troubleshoot both hosting and WordPress issues.
 There are quite a few hosting providers that provide very good WordPress support.
-For example both A2 Hosting SiteGround do provide WordPress support, and I am not just saying it because I read it on their website.
+For example SiteGround, Kinsta and WP Engine do provide WordPress support, and I am not just saying it because I read it on their website.
 As you can see from our SiteGround review, they also helped us solve some development issues we had with WP Security Audit Log, a WordPress audit trail plugin we develop.

 Test the Quality of the Hosting Provider Support

-You can read user reviews and check out forums such as Web Hosting Forums to see what other users are saying.
-Though always give it a shot yourself.
+You can read user reviews / ratings and what users are saying on forums etc. Though always give it a shot yourself.
 During your evaluation process go ahead and ask any type of pre-sale question.
 Also, there is no harm in asking for a free trial, which you can use to run a test website.
 If you are happy with the response time and the quality of the answers during the pre-sales phase, then most probably the after sales support will be good as well.
 If the pre-sales is not good, move on to another hosting provider.